rancher/cluster-api-provider-rke2/README.md

   clusterctl generate cluster [name] --kubernetes-version [version] | kubectl apply -f -
 ```
 ### Create a workload cluster
 There are some sample cluster templates available under the `samples` folder.
 For this `Getting Started` section, we will be using the `docker` samples available under `samples/docker/oneline-default` folder.
-This folder contains a YAML template file called `rke2-sample.yaml` which contains environment variable placeholders which can be substituted using the `envsubst` tool (generally available in your package manager.
-If not, you might want to use [this version](https://github.com/a8m/envsubst/releases)).
+This folder contains a YAML template file called `rke2-sample.yaml` which contains environment variable placeholders which can be substituted using the [envsubst](https://github.com/a8m/envsubst/releases) tool.
+We will use `clusterctl` to generate the manifests from these template files.
 Set the following environment variables:
 - CABPR_NAMESPACE
 - CLUSTER_NAME